 When reviewing best evaporative air humidifiers, the coverage area, tank capacity, runtime, noise level, and dimensions are all important aspects to keep in mind.
 Coverage area will tell you what size room the humidifier will properly serve, tank capacity how often you’ll have to refill the water, and runtime will let you know how long the humidifier will put humidity into your air.
 Noise level is important for humidifiers you want to use with infants, or at night when you’re sleeping, and finally, dimensions will tell you if the humidifier will fit in your space.

 We spent numerous hours going over the specifications of various humidifier models comparing their product features and reading every customer review to help you pick the model, which will be the best evaporative humidifier for you.
+Our top pick is AIRCARE MA1201.
 We’ll break down our findings in a table with quick-to-find details as well as more detailed reviews for those who are looking for the nitty-gritty, followed by a buying guide for those ready to purchase their own best evaporative air humidifier.

 If you’re looking for a console humidifier that is meant to humidify an entire house, this is the one.
 It has a coverage area of up to 3,600 square feet, and the digital humidistat automatically maintains the humidity level you select.
 When your humidity level is reached, the unit automatically shuts off, saving electricity and water.